-For many years, inside sales reps were far less valued than their counterparts operating in the field.
+For many years, inside sales reps were far less valued than their counterparts operating in the field, making the outside sales career path an obvious choice for many sales professionals.
 Relegated to telemarketing tasks or written off as glorified customer service agents, sales professionals working out of an office were often seen as a rather insignificant part of a company’s sales team.
-However, the last decade has seen a major shift in attitudes and inside sales has moved out of the doghouse and into the spotlight.
+However, the last decade has seen a major shift in attitudes and inside sales jobs have moved out of the doghouse and into the spotlight.

 The main reason for this, of course, is money.
 Inside sales teams boast 40%–90% lower customer acquisition costs.
 Furthermore, the face-to-face meetings that outside sales reps thrive in simply aren’t as necessary since 75% of buyers now prefer to communicate via email, phone, or some other form of technology.

 While inside sales is experiencing a period of rapid growth at the moment, outside sales remains the more lucrative career option overall because most high-value sales require a personal touch.

 But what is inside sales, really?
 What is outside sales in this day and age?
 How do you choose between inside sales vs. outside sales?
 Each specialty offers a different set of pros and cons as well as skills necessary to succeed.
 Read on as we break down both roles.

 Inside sales reps work almost exclusively in an office setting with a more structured schedule and limited travel opportunities.
 The primary method of driving revenue is through the organization’s lead generation process (rather than a rep’s Rolodex), and a majority of effort is dedicated to reaching out to these leads via phone and email, setting up times to discuss the company’s product(s), and arranging demonstrations.
 The inside sales model has a shorter sales cycle; however, this usually goes hand in hand with smaller sales (and lower commissions).